JnMik/google-cloud-and-kubernetes-cheatsheet/README.md

     kubectl run wordpress --image=tutum/wordpress --port=80

-Your container at this point is not available to the public, you can expose it by linking it to the load balancer.
+Your container at this point is not available to the public, you can expose it by linking it to the load balancer (this create a service).

     kubectl expose rc wordpress --type=LoadBalancer

+It might takes few minutes before the services is creatd and exposed, you can use the describe command to have more details on the service.
+Once you see the external IP there, it should be available, but I notice a little delay even after the public IP is shown there.

+    kubectl describe services wordpress

 Related documentation